sebastijankelemen/java-benchmarks/README.md

 ## Custom JVM benchmark suite
-A custom phoronix test suite is also availabe as local/java-jvm suite which has all benchmarks as phoronix java suite described above plus custom jvm benchmarks.
+A custom phoronix test suite is also availabe as local/java-jvm suite which has all benchmarks as phoronix java suite described above plus some custom jvm benchmarks.
 [Suite results example](https://openbenchmarking.org/result/2305237-NE-RUNLOCALJ70&grw).